GiyoMoon/EVE-js/README.md

 }
 ```
 ### Additional Info
 - `consoleChannelID` is the ID of the Discord Channel which should be used as the console.
-EVE will pass every output into this channel and treat every input from every use as a command.
+EVE will pass every output from the server into this channel and treat every input from every user as a command.
 It's exactly like the Minecraft server console.
 - `MCmaxPlayers` is the max player count of your server.
 This property will be used in the status of the discord bot.
 Like this:

 ![EVEStatus](https://imgur.com/vw3Tdef.png)